-Student records, in the form of matriculation books which give the student’s place of birth and father’s name and status or profession, begin in 1673, and from 1864 the sending school is frequently given.
-Some minimal biographical information about students in the medieval and early modern periods who held endowed scholarships, or who made gifts to the College, can also be gleaned from the registers, charters or benefactions, particularly if they held endowed scholarships or made gifts to the College.
-From the nineteenth century onwards there are incomplete series of photographs of students and Fellowsphotographic material, mostly of College societies and sports teams, and there are also some good runs of twentieth-century College publications.
-There are also records from some College clubs and societies dating from the late nineteenth century.
+Student records begin in 1673, in the form of matriculation registers.
+These give the student’s place of birth and father’s name and status or profession, and from 1864 the sending school is frequently included.
+In the medieval and early modern periods, some minimal biographical information about students may also be gleaned from the registers, charters or benefactions, particularly if they held endowed scholarships or made gifts to the College.
+From the nineteenth century onwards there are incomplete series of photographs of students and Fellowsphotographic material, mostly of College societies and sports teams.
+The Archive also holds runs of twentieth-century College publications.
+Records from student clubs and societies date from the late nineteenth century.

-The College holds some collections of private papers.
+The College holds collections of private papers.
 The most significant relate to Fellows and Rectors, including John Wesley, Mark Pattison, Nevil Sidgwick, and William Warde Fowler; and some distinguished alumni, including Osbert Lancaster and Edward Thomas.

-Most questions about the past life of the College can best be answered by consulting V. H. H. Green, The Commonwealth of Lincoln College 1427-1977 (Oxford, 1979).
+Most questions about the past life of the College can be answered by consulting V. H. H. Green, The Commonwealth of Lincoln College 1427-1977 (Oxford, 1979).
 This College history’s Appendix 7, section C contains a useful description of the College archives.
-Much information on and links to other sources for the history of the university and of Oxford generally can be found on the informative website http://www.oxfordarchives.org.uk/.
+Much information on and links to other sources for the history of the university and of Oxford generally can be found on the informative website https://oac.web.ox.ac.uk/.

 The Archivist is available two days a week and will undertake short enquiries.
 Please enquire by email or letter.
-Access to the archives is by appointment only.
-Enquiries relating to the College’s estates and properties or tenants of them should also be addressed to the appropriate county record office or other relevant repository.
+Access to the archives is by appointment.
+Enquiries relating to the College’s estates and properties should also be addressed to the appropriate county record office or other relevant repository.